 Connecting.
 We seek to be Houston’s “Interfaith Hub,” connecting faith communities and interfaith groups throughout Greater Houston for seminars, service and collaborations.

 Engaging.
 IRCP is about outreach and communication, not only with established relationships but also those seeking new relationships.
 We attend a myriad of gatherings that engage the faith community and the community at large.

 Educating.
 Acts of intolerance are often based in fear, and fear is based in ignorance.
 Dispelling myths and providing accurate information about different religions makes a difference in the community.
-Our long-standing Dinner Dialogues are a key public program.
+We have a host of regular programs that you can learn about on this website, ranging from “Faith in Our City” to our Vital Conversations.
 We also provide speakers from different faith traditions and provide our own expertise when needed.
 We support senior caregiving efforts as well.